aKaReZa75/Altium-Library/README.md

 This repository contains a comprehensive library package for **Altium Designer**, designed for my personal PCB design projects.
 It has been shared as a special gift for reaching 1,000 subscribers on my YouTube channel. 🎉

-> [!IMPORTANT]
+> [!CAUTION]
-> It's very, very important that you read every single word of this document line by line and follow the instructions.
+> It is absolutely critical that you carefully read every single word of this document, line by line, to ensure you don't miss any details.
+Nothing can be overlooked.

 # 📜 Features
 - **High-Quality Components**: Includes optimized symbols, footprints, and 3D models for various designs.